 Don’t let the multiple layers of vanilla sour cream, caramelized bananas, homemade caramel and candied pecans intimidate you.
-This Caramelized Banana Butter Pecan Cake recipe starts with boxed cake mix and each step is quite basic…but combined…oh my heavens whoever eats this treat will think you’re quite the pastry chef.
+This Caramelized Banana Butter Pecan Cake recipe starts with boxed cake mix and each step is basic and easy to follow…but once combined…oh my heavens, whoever eats this treat will think you’re quite the pastry chef.
 And admit it, you are!

-You could bake this as a full-size cake, but I like the presentation of single-serving cakes.
+You could bake this as a sheet cake, but I like the presentation of single-serving cakes.
 It makes each recipient feel extra special.
 I baked these in 8-oz.
 Le Creuset mini cocottes.

-The vanilla sour cream is the easiest layer.
+The vanilla sour cream layer is the easiest.
 You just mix together sour cream, powdered sugar and vanilla.

 The bananas are also a breeze.
 Melt butter and brown sugar in a skillet and let the bananas party in the pan.